GB-Eu MS La III. 483 (b) (St. Andrews Psalter or Wode Partbooks)

 Languages: English

-Voice Text: Psalm 50.
-The mighty God the eternal hath thus spoke
+Voice Text: The L Psalme.
+The mightie God th’ Eternal hath thus spoke

 General Note